UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 When purchasing off a cloud-slot, transform into a null-slot

-- ITEM: Broken shield:
-has action-buttons, allowing the player to transform it into ANY other shield (has a button for every other shield-type)

 - ITEM: spawns null-slots with random food-items on top

 - ITEM: spawns null-slots that steal 10 points